Muhaca/mc-date-picker/README.md

 ```

 ## Contributing
-Pull requests are welcome.For major changes, please open an issue first
+Pull requests are welcome.
+For major changes, please open an issue first
 to discuss what you would like to change.

 Please make sure to update tests as appropriate.